 - Appropriation of a victim’s likeness, and

 These damages are usually split up into three categories:

-What to Do After You’ve Been a Victim
+What To Do After You’ve Been A Victim Of Identity Theft?

 After you’ve pursued legal action, you can keep yourself safe in other way.
 You have rights to take extra steps when you have been a victim of identity theft.
 You are able to:

 - Put a 90-day fraud alert on your credit report.
 If anyone uses your credit report in this three-month period, they have to verify who is applying for the credit.
 You can notify any of the three main credit bureaus to put this alert in place; they will notify the others.

 - Put a seven-year fraud alert on your credit report.
 You can contact each credit reporting company and give them an identity theft report.
 They will put your information on a list so that you must be personally contacted before credit can be taken out under your information.

 - Receive a free copy of your credit report.
 You are entitled to one free report when you place the three-month hold and two within a year when you place the extended hold.
 You are also still entitled to the free credit report available to all consumers each year.

 - Ask credit agencies to block fraudulent information from showing on your report.
 You have to send them a report of the identity theft, proof of who you are, and a letter detailing the fraud.